 - Campaign strategists

-Next-gen platforms like Propensity showcase "collaborative workflows" that help "marketing and sales teams to work together more effectively."
-This might reduce your need for specialized staff while improving sales alignment.
+Next-gen platforms like Propensity showcase "collaborative workflows" that enhance collaboration between marketing and sales teams, potentially reducing the need for specialized staff while improving sales alignment.

-The cost gap between expected and actual ABM expenses grows as companies find these layered costs.
-Understanding these hidden expenses helps make smarter platform choices and set realistic budgets for your account based marketing automation efforts.
+The cost gap between expected and actual ABM expenses grows as companies discover these layered costs.
+Recognizing these hidden expenses aids smarter platform choices and realistic budgeting for account-based marketing automation efforts.

 ROI Analysis: Are Top ABM Platforms Worth Their Price?

-Our analysis of ABM platforms' financial returns shows surprising differences in performance metrics that affect your marketing budget's effectiveness.
-We've looked at implementation costs earlier.
-Now let's focus on the returns these account based marketing solutions generate on your investment.
+Our analysis of ABM platforms' financial returns reveals surprising differences in performance metrics that impact your marketing budget's effectiveness.
+We've covered implementation costs; now let's examine the returns these account-based marketing solutions deliver on your investment.

-The cost-per-acquisition (CPA) shows dramatic variations between legacy and next-generation ABM solutions.
-Identity Matrix claims to identify "3-5x more web visitors" than traditional platforms.
-This slashes acquisition costs because it targets only high-intent leads instead of broad audiences, a key advantage in modern B2B marketing.
+The cost-per-acquisition (CPA) varies dramatically between legacy and next-generation ABM solutions.
+Identity Matrix claims to identify "3-5x more web visitors" than traditional platforms, reducing acquisition costs by targeting high-intent leads instead of broad audiences, a crucial advantage in modern B2B marketing.

 - 33% increase in leads per campaign